Simone Waddell

-Simone Waddell (born 16 December 1975) is an Australian jazz singer, songwriter, vocal coach, and advocate for justice.
-She is the founder, lead vocal coach, and workshop facilitator of You Have A Voice.
+Simone Lesley Waddell (born 16 December 1975) is an Australian jazz singer, songwriter, vocal coach, and advocate for justice.
+She is the founder, lead vocal coach, and workshop facilitator of You Have a Voice.
 Waddell is known for her fusion of jazz with other genres and has performed in several countries.

 Early life and education

-Waddell was born on December 16, 1975, in Sydney, Australia, to Graham and Ellie Waddell.
+Waddell was born on 16 December 1975, in Sydney, Australia, to Graham and Ellie Waddell.
 Her mother was a trained secretary, and her father, a printer, was also a church pianist, which influenced her early musical interests.
 Her paternal grandfather was Scottish born in Glasgow, while her maternal ancestry is rooted in Australia.
 She is a 5th generation Australian.

+She became interested in music at the age of seven and began taking piano lessons.
+Her first singing teacher was Fairlie Garven while at Inubarra High School, followed by Valerie Tamblyn-Mills during tertiary study.

-In pursuit of a career in music after completing her early education, she became the first Australian recipient of a scholarship to the Berklee College of Music in Boston in 1995 through a relationship between Southern Cross University in Lismore, and Berklee, which was forged by Clive Pascoe.
-She was invited to perform for Berklee’'s dean, Warwick Carter, during his visit to the Southern Cross University Music Department in 1995.
+In pursuit of a career in music after completing her early education, she became the first Australian recipient of a scholarship to the Berklee College of Music in Boston in 1995.

+She was invited to perform for Berklee's dean, Warwick Carter, during his visit to the Southern Cross University Music Department in 1995.

 At Berklee, she studied under instructors, including Dennis Montgomery and Maggi Scott.
 She received a bachelor of arts in contemporary music in 1997 from Southern Cross University which combined her Australian and American studies.
 Later, Waddell completed her master of music (Performance) degree at the Sydney Conservatorium of Music in 2018.
-Her master's research focused on the Australian singer Kerrie Biddell, who has been Waddell's personal mentor.
+Her master's research focused on the Australian singer Kerrie Biddell, who has been Waddell's personal mentor from 1991 to 2014.

 In 2017, Waddell won an academic grant from the Sydney Conservatorium of Music, and presented her research at the Auckland University for the 40th Australian and New Zealand Musicological Society Conference.

 She also holds several certifications, including trauma healing, mindfulness, and life coaching.